Container (Apptainer)#

 Containerization allows you to stick your application and all of its dependencies into a single package.
 This makes the application portable, shareable and reproducible across different computing platforms and environments.
+It also allows for a faster loading of your setup, when used as a replacement for conda or python environments.

 At NHR@FAU, Apptainer (formerly known as Singularity) is the standard container solution.
 It is specifically designed for HPC systems and causes no performance penalties.